Mattwaseem/Chem279-Numerical-Algos-HW4/README.md

 <h3>Results:</h3>

 <p>The implementation of the open-shell CNDO/2 was successful.
 The SCF algorithm converged, and the total energies were calculated.
 The eigenvalues and molecular orbital coefficients were obtained after convergence.
-While the output total energies did not exactly match the expected energies from sample output files, the overall implementation was successful, and the total energy calculations can be further improved with refinements to the code.</p>
+While the output total energies did not exactly match the expected energies from sample output files, the overall implementation was successful, and the total energy calculations could have been improved if I had more time.</p>

 <hr>

 <h2>Problem 3: Going Further – Building CNDO/2 for N₂ and O₂</h2>

-<p>The extension of the CNDO/2 code to N₂ and O₂ molecules provided valuable insights into the chemical properties and validated the code's capability to handle different electron configurations.
-Although the total energies did not match experimental results precisely, the ability to build the CNDO/2 method for other systems shows the flexibility of the current implementation.
-The simulations showed key characteristics such as bond strength, bond order, electronic structure, and magnetic properties.</p>
+<p>The extension of the CNDO/2 code to N₂ and O₂ molecules provides insights into the chemical properties and validated the code's capability to handle different electron configurations.
+Although the total energies did not match experimental results, the ability to build the CNDO/2 method for other systems shows the flexibility of the current implementation.</p>

 <h3>N₂ Simulation:</h3>